mbanagar/mbanagar.github.io/_pages/about.md

 Welcome to my personal website!

-I am currently a Ph.D. student in the [Bradley Department of Electrical and Computer Engineering](https://ece.vt.edu) at [Virginia Tech](https://vt.edu), working with [Dr. Harpreet S. Dhillon](https://www.dhillon.ece.vt.edu).
+I am currently an intern at [Qualcomm Technologies, Inc.](https://www.qualcomm.com).
+I am also a Ph.D. candidate in the [Bradley Department of Electrical and Computer Engineering](https://ece.vt.edu) at [Virginia Tech](https://vt.edu), working with [Dr. Harpreet S. Dhillon](https://www.dhillon.ece.vt.edu).
 In Summer 2020, I was a system engineering intern at [Qualcomm Technologies, Inc.](https://www.qualcomm.com).
 I received my B.Sc. and M.Sc. degrees in Electrical Engineering from [University of Tehran](https://ut.ac.ir/en), Iran, in 2012 and 2014, respectively.

+<! -- I am currently a Ph.D. candidate in the [Bradley Department of Electrical and Computer Engineering](https://ece.vt.edu) at [Virginia Tech](https://vt.edu), working with [Dr. Harpreet S. Dhillon](https://www.dhillon.ece.vt.edu).
+In Summer 2020, I was a system engineering intern at [Qualcomm Technologies, Inc.](https://www.qualcomm.com).
+I received my B.Sc. and M.Sc. degrees in Electrical Engineering from [University of Tehran](https://ut.ac.ir/en), Iran, in 2012 and 2014, respectively.-->

 Research Interests
 ======